plabayo/website/content/blog/_index.md

 # Plabayo's playful blog for serious ideas

-On this blog, Elizabeth and Glen, write about ongoing projects, lessons learned, ideas and anything related to plabayo, what we do and what we care about.
+On this blog, [Elizabeth](https://www.linkedin.com/in/elizabeth-gb/) and [Glen](https://glendc.com/), write about ongoing projects, lessons learned, ideas and anything related to Plabayo, what we do and what we care about.